The numbers behind four-day work weeks and paid mental health days

 Employee priorities: work-life balance and mental health

+The way we feel about our work and how it fits into our lives has also undergone a shift.
 Many employees report that the pandemic caused them to consider their priorities, and they want to make sure their jobs allow for flexibility and control.
 Those desires are driving the popularity of a shorter week.

 - 92% of employees would support their employer implementing a four-day work week